 I began to create images rather than merely record scenes, to capture images in my mind, and place them onto paper for others to see.
 They were certainly Adams inspired – everyone has to start somewhere.
-I’ve never been good at drawing or painting, and I did not have the interest to continue my musical studies, so photography seemed like the needed artistic outlet.
+I’ve never been good at drawing or painting, and I did not intend to continue my musical studies, so photography seemed like the needed artistic outlet.

 As an environmental chemist, I appreciate how landscape photography is multi-disciplinary.
-I recognize how landscape photography is able to combine several disciplines and interests of mine – chemistry, physics, geography, geology, astronomy, and the environment – into one activity.
+I recognize how landscape photography combines several disciplines and interests of mine – chemistry, physics, geography, geology, astronomy, and the environment – into one activity.
 Landscape photography utilizes both the analytical skills of the scientist and the passion and design of the artist.
 It requires one to learn how a camera “sees” the world, how contrast and light interplay, and how colors are recorded on color or black and white film.

-It is the artist’s eye, however, that ultimately creates great landscape photographs.
-As I began to photography seriously in the mid-1980s, I chose to use large format cameras for my landscape work.
-The larger imaging area, the upside-down image on the ground-glass, the requirement to use a tripod – I believe that all of these factors help me make stronger, more interesting, and more contemplative photographs.
-Also, I find I am much more selective as to what I will photograph when using a large-format camera due to the time and effort required to set it up.
-It had better be an interesting image if one is going to spend 15 minutes or more to take a picture.
+It is the artist’s eye, however that ultimately creates great landscape photographs.
+As I began to photograph seriously in the mid-1980s, I chose large format cameras for my landscape work.
+The larger imaging area, the upside-down image on the ground-glass, and the requirement to use a tripod – I believe that these factors help me make stronger, more interesting, and more contemplative photographs.
+Also, I am much more selective about what I will photograph when using a large-format camera due to the time and effort required to set it up.
+It had better be an interesting image if one will spend 15 minutes or more to take a picture.
 Snapshots are rarely taken with large format cameras.

 A Moment In Isolation